ciaranmooney/backup/README.md

 - Config rclone, sudo rclone config
 -- the config parameters seem (location, type:coldine etc) seem not to matter.
     the bucket ID seems to be honoured in sync command.
+- Copy cloud_backup to raspberrypi, move to /etc/cron.weekly.

 TODO
 --